Membership Geeks

 Due to the sheer size of the membership, they probably don't often show up to Q&As and aren’t personally involved with their members.

-If you make yourself fully accessible to your members, that’s a big string to your bow that your competitors can’t logistically compete with.
+If you make yourself fully accessible to your members, then that’s a big string to your bow that your competitors can’t logistically compete with.

 Your members should see you as a credible, reliable resource, an expert in your field, and have the belief that they can get access to you.